abhisheksinha-989/ai_web_search/README.md

-# 🔍 AI Research Assistant
+# 🔍 AI Search Assistant

 A sophisticated web application that leverages multiple AI APIs to provide comprehensive research reports.
 The application searches across different sources, analyzes the content using advanced AI models, and presents detailed, well-structured research reports with a modern dark theme interface.